preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 .. image:: page-settings-permissions-new3.png

 + **Allow Mobile Login**: This setting is intended to offer login to certain parts of Omnia for first line workers, partners and similar.
-The user needs the Kaizala app and a viable account.
+The user needs the Kaizala app and a viable account. **Note!** Mobile Login is not available in Omnia on-prem.
 + **Administrators**: Add and remove Publishing App administrators here as needed.
 + **Resource Readers**: Here you set the general Read permission for the Publishing App, needed for users to be able to read pages.